interact-rs/interact/README.md

 }
 ```

+(this is just one mode for using the Interact prompt.
+Another mode is running it in the background allowing to traverse, access, and modify global process state safeuly and without interference).

-It can be run using `cargo run --example mini-example`.
+When cloning this repository, this it can be run using `cargo run --example mini-example`.
 Here's a recorded session:

 <p align="center">
   <img src="doc/demo.apng">